docknetwork/planning/spec/0003-schema.md

 1. An invalid signature while adding a schema should fail with error `InvalidSig`.

 ### SDK

+For validating with JSON-schema, the package [jsonschema](https://www.npmjs.com/package/jsonschema) is used.

 #### API
 TODO: More details should be added for the parameters of functions in the actual code in conformance with JSDoc.